-The following represents certain information regarding the senior officers of the Association and their business experience for the past five years:
+The following represents certain information regarding the senior officers of the Association as of December 31, 2024 and their business experience for the past five years:

 Senior Officer Position & Other Business Interests Marcus A. Boone President and Chief Executive Officer since January 2022 and Chief Lending Officer since April 2013, previously employed as Vice President of the Association Direct Lending Unit at Farm Credit Bank of Texas since 2006.
+Retired as President and Chief Executive Officer on January 31, 2025.
 Clinton Bower Executive Vice President and Chief Lending Officer since April 2022, previously employed as Senior Vice President, Chief Business Development Officer at Farm Credit of New Mexico since May 2017.
-Deborah Caldeira Executive Vice President and Chief Human Resources Officer since March 2016 and Director of Human Resources since December 2012, previously employed as Vice President, Manager of Employment & Employee Relations at BankAtlantic since 2005.
+Ronald A. Brame, Jr. Executive Vice President and Chief Credit Officer since March 2024, previously employed as Senior Vice President, Director of Credit Operations since December 2022 and Credit Portfolio Manager since 2020, with Farm Credit since February 2012.
 Laura Craker Executive Vice President and Chief Financial Officer since June 2012.
 Previously employed by community banks as a Chief Financial Officer and Director of Accounting since 2005.
+Ms. Craker is a licensed Certified Public Accountant in the State of Florida.
 April Dawn Goodspeed Executive Vice President and Chief Technology Officer since January 2023 and Chief Operations and IT Officer since April 2017 and Director of Loan Operations and Information Technology since 2015, with Farm Credit since 1989.
 Roland Kampf Executive Vice President and Chief Risk Officer since February 2016 and Director of Risk Management since February 2013 and Risk Manager since April 2012, previously employed as Chief Risk Officer and Chief Credit Officer at AgCarolina Financial since 2000, with Farm Credit since 1991.
 Ashley Layson Senior Vice President and Chief Marketing Officer since April 2017 and Director of Marketing since September 2013, previously employed as Marketing & Public Relations Director at Alabama Ag Credit since 2008.
 Serves on the Board of Florida Specialty Crop Foundation, a subsidiary of The Florida Fruit and Vegetable Association.
-Jonathan Ray Executive Vice President and Chief Operating Officer since January 2023 and Chief Credit Officer since September 2019, with Farm Credit since 2016, previously employed as Vice President, Credit Risk Manager at Regent Bank since 2010.
-Promoted to Executive Vice President from Senior Vice President effective July 2022
+Promoted to Executive Vice President from Senior Vice President effective July 2022 On February 1, 2025, John Gregroy was selected as President and Chief Executive Officer following the retirement of Marcus A. Boone on January 31, 2025.